FollowTheProcess/followtheprocess.github.io/content/posts/bitflags/index.md

 | `sixtyFour`                | `6`    | `1 << 6`             | `64`            | `01000000`     |
 | `oneHundredAndTwentyEight` | `7`    | `1 << 7`             | `128`           | `10000000`     |

+You can see that `iota` just starts at zero, and increments by 1 every time there's a new constant in the block.
+On each new constant we're left shifting `1` by that new `iota` amount, again starting from zero.
+So `one` is `1 << 0`, `two` is `1 << 1` and so on.

-So we've already answered two of our questions from the top of the article!
+So we've actually already answered two of our questions from the top of the article!

 > Why is iota involved?
 And why are we bitshifting to the left?

 Because this is is an easy way of generating integers that are powers of two, especially when combined with Go's `iota` which lets us do this at compile time and give the resulting constants helpful names.
+These binary integers differ only by a single bit, the position of which moves left by one slot on every power of two.

 ## Configuration

 So how does this relate to configuration and state management?
-This power of 2 thing is cool but what do I actually use it for?
+This power of two thing is cool but what do I actually use it for?

 Well imagine you have a program that is configurable in some way, with toggles and switches that indicate that it should do one thing or another.